 - Codeine (8 mg per tablet)

-Migraleve Yellow tablets are very similar to many standard co-codamol tablets available over the counter, with the exact amount of paracetamol and codeine.
-There are few alternatives to Migraleve, which may be considered.
+Migraleve Yellow tablets are very similar to many standard Co-codamol tablets available over the counter, with the exact amount of Paracetamol and Codeine.
+There are a few alternatives to Migraleve, which may be considered.

 Syndol tablets mainly target migraine sufferers with a ‘unique’ formulation of four active ingredients: